MrWillCom/MrWillCom.github.io/source/_posts/My-Home-Page-Reimagined.md

 ## Designing

 My idea is inspired by [Vercel's home page](http://vercel.com/home).
 Square and light borders can make the main area stand out and attract the visitors to focus the main area.
-I usd pure white for the main area, but a brighter black for it in dark mode, so the main area is always brighter than the underlying background.
+I used pure white for the main area, but a brighter black for it in dark mode, so the main area is always brighter than the underlying background.

 For typography, I chose [Inter](https://rsms.me/inter/) for all sans-serif fonts and [Geist Mono](https://vercel.com/font) for monospaced fonts.
 These fonts behaves well even when they are small.
 Bigger font size ratio makes it more expressive.